cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 {%summary%} This page explains how to bootstrap a Cloudify manager using the Cloudify CLI {%endsummary%}

+# Overview

+While Cloudify's CLI provides a basic implementation for deploying an application, to be able to fully utilize Cloudify to deploy your application using the different Cloudify plugins, you'll have to bootstrap a Cloudify Management Environment.

 # Initialization

 Navigate to a directory of your choosing, and initialize it as a Cloudify CLI working directory using this command: